 Woodworking has always been fun for me.
 I like to wander in and out of the shop, as I take care of other household duties.
 I am as likely to be in the shop at 9 am as at midnight.
 The hours worked per week are fairly high, but not always in large blocks of time.
 If this is the way you work, you should consider having a shop in or near your home.
 That also means, with noise and dust, you probably can't live in that fancy house next to the country club.

 I joke that my business plan does not include working hard.
 When I go on vacation or travel, no work gets done.
 But I am active enough that ALL of my equipment is paid for out of current earnings, I have made a profit every year that I have tried, and there is enough profit that my wife (a CPA) gets upset at the taxes and estimated tax payments.
 I couldn't support my family in our comfortable lifestyle with my casual work attitude, but if I worked hard, I probably could.
 (A couple of my vendors have pointed out that lots of solo shops are thriving in the current recession, while many of the big shops are folding.)
-For over 8 years I have had a continuous backlog of work.
-Therefore there are certainly customers who find my casual work rules acceptable.
+For over 10 years I had a continuous backlog of work but there were also slow years.
+There are certainly customers who find my casual work rules acceptable.

 This site (layout and contents) is ©2008-2018 by Charles A. Plesums.
 The material is free for personal use.
 Questions? contact us.